lorenalexm/UnityMessenger/README.md

 # Messenger
-A delegate-based event messenger system built for [Unity](https://unity.com).
+A delegate-based event messenger system built for [Unity](https://unity.com) projects.
 This work is a direct rewrite of [CSharpMessenger Extended](https://wiki.unity3d.com/index.php/CSharpMessenger_Extended) which was posted to the Unify Community Wiki back in its day.
 The initial work was authored by Magnus Wolffelt, with Rod Hyde quotations, and Julie Iaccarino.

 ## Usage
 The following code samples are designed to be ran within a [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) derived class; as can be seen with the use of Unity reserved method names.